aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to XLTX in C++ Applications" h2="Convert PDF to XLTX in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+PDF to XLTX conversion is a useful process for many businesses and individuals.
+PDFs are often used to store and share documents, but they are not ideal for editing or manipulating data.
+XLTX files, on the other hand, are designed for data manipulation and analysis.
+Converting PDFs to XLTX allows users to access and edit the data contained in the PDF, making it easier to work with.

-Converting PDF to XLTX in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PDF to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLTX.
+<h2>How Aspose.Total Helps for PDF to XLTX Conversion</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that makes it easy to convert PDFs to XLTX.
+The process is simple and straightforward, requiring only two steps.
+First, you can export PDF to XLSX using Aspose.PDF for C++.
+Then, you can use Aspose.Cells for C++ Spreadsheet Programming API to convert XLSX to XLTX.
+Aspose.Total for C++ is a powerful and reliable solution for PDF to XLTX conversion, allowing users to quickly and easily access and manipulate the data contained in PDFs.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}